EconomyLens.com

 Smoke rises from the site of a UPS cargo plane crash near the UPS Worldport at Louisville Muhammad Ali International Airport in Louisville, Kentucky, on November 4, 2025. ©AFP

-Washington (AFP) – UPS said Friday that it had grounded its fleet of MD-11 cargo planes after one of them was involved in a deadly crash in Kentucky this week.
-A McDonnell Douglas MD-11 aircraft exploded into flames when it crashed shortly after departing on Tuesday, killing at least 14 people.
+Washington (AFP) – Freight carriers UPS and FedEx said they have grounded their fleets of MD-11 cargo planes, after one of them was involved in a deadly crash in Kentucky this week.
+A McDonnell Douglas MD-11 aircraft operated by UPS exploded into flames when it crashed shortly after departing on Tuesday from the airport in the US city of Louisville, killing at least 14 people.
 A three-person crew was aboard.
-Delivery giant FedEx has also grounded its fleet of MD-11s while it conducts a safety review, according to US media reports.
-The company did not immediately reply to an AFP request for confirmation.
+Both carriers said they were acting on a recommendation from the plane’s manufacturer to halt use of these planes.
+McDonnell Douglas originally made the MD-11 but was acquired by Boeing in 1997.

 Related

-“Out of an abundance of caution and in the interest of safety, we have made the decision to temporarily ground our MD-11 fleet,” UPS said.
+“Out of an abundance of caution and in the interest of safety, we have made the decision to temporarily ground our MD-11 fleet,” UPS said Friday.
 “The grounding is effective immediately.
 We made this decision proactively at the recommendation of the aircraft manufacturer,” the courier added.
-The company said it had contingency plans in place “to ensure we can continue to deliver reliable service.”
-Around nine percent of UPS’s fleet are MD-11s, according to the company.
+It said around nine percent of UPS’s fleet are MD-11s.
+FedEx said Saturday it, too, had grounded its 28 MD-11s out of a total fleet of around 700 aircraft as it conducts a safety review.
+“With safety as our top priority, we recommended to the three operators of the MD-11 Freighter that they suspend flight operations while additional engineering analysis is performed,” Boeing said in a statement.
+Besides UPS and FedEx, the only other carrier using the MD-11 is Western Global Airlines.

 © 2024 AFP